MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 ## macOS

-Currently no additional setup is required on macOS.
+Currently no additional setup is required on macOS

 ### Custom notification sound restrictions